MyOnlineStore/event-sourcing/docs/repositories.md

 A `DispatchingEventRepository` decorator is available, which uses a `Psr\EventDispatcher\EventDispatcherInterface` to dispatch events to any available listener that is not part of the aggregate.

+`SymfonyMessengerEventRepository` is similar to `DispatchingEventRepository`, but uses `Symfony\Component\Messenger\MessageBusInterface` to dispatch the events to a message bus.

 ## MetadataRepository